What is a Mastopexy and when should you have one?

 Women between the ages of 25 and 45

 It is most common to have children during this age range which impacts on the body in various ways and can result in significant changes to the bust.
-The changes do vary considerably between individual to individual but similar patterns tend to run in families.
+The changes do vary considerably from individual to individual but similar patterns tend to run in families.

 Whilst the degree of increase in volume in the bust whilst pregnant and breastfeeding varies considerably between individuals, as a general rule the larger your increase the greater will be your decrease.